 In all, 1,926 Boxers (both BBs and BBis) were built over an eight-year run, none of which were officially imported to the U.S. Thanks to the miracles of creative modifications, they are here now.
 And they serve as reminders of a thrilling period in Ferrari history when Enzo loosened the reins just enough to produce something even more radical than a front-engined V12.

 About This Car:

 The Ferrari 512 BBi is one of the most iconic Ferrari’s ever produced.
 The look, stance and feel of the Ferrari 512 BBi is raw and such a pleasure for the true car enthusiast.
 We received this Ferrari from a Ferrari/Lamborghini collector who spent lots of money to have this 512 sorted into the current condition it’s in today.
 This Ferrari just had a major service performed by the local Ferrari Exotic Car Specialist service center in San Diego, California.
-Full engine out service was completed this summer.
+Full engine out service was completed.
 Removed transmission housing from engine, cleaned and resealed all seams.
 Rebuilt the water pump.
 Replaced cam belts and all seals.
 New engine flange nut.
 Removed transmission side cover.
 Resealed/replaced shift shaft seal, both diff seals.
 Replaced front and rear main seals.
 All new gear oil.
 New engine oil.
 All coolant flushed and replaced.
 Replaced ignition switch and return wiring to stock.
 New rubber pedal pad for brake pedal.
 New tires installed a few hundred miles ago.
 All new plumbing/hoses have been installed.
 Paint has been taken down and refinished.
 This is such an iconic Ferrari and is ready for a new home.

 All offers will be considered